Parity violation in gravitational waves and observational bounds from third-generation detectors: Observational constraints

 Assuming the detector noise to be stochastic, stationary and a Gaussian function of time, we can evaluate the signal-to-noise ratio (SNR) through the expression

 where the inner product $\langle\cdot,\cdot\rangle$ is defined as

 and $S_n(f)$ is the one-side power spectrum of the detector.
 For a network of $N$ detectors, the total SNR is given by

 The estimated SNR values for the injected signal are 935, 1740 and 1811 for the ET, ET\,+\,CE1 and ET\,+\,CE1\,+\,CE2 networks, respectively.
-Since the SNR is very high, we expect the localization parameters ($ra,\, dec,\, \psi,\, \theta_{jn}$) to be weakly correlated with the intrinsic parameters.
-Hence, we fix these parameters to their fiducial values.
+Since the SNR is very high, we expect the localization parameters ($ra,\, dec,\, \psi,\, \iota$) to be weakly correlated with the intrinsic parameters.
+Hence, adopting the same approach as that used in the recent work \cite{Vaglio:2023lrd}, we fix the localization parameters to their fiducial values.
 In so doing, the inference parameter set reduces to

 Therefore, we sample the posterior distributions by the \texttt{bilby-mcmc} algorithm \cite{Ashton:2021anp}, using the priors shown in Table~\ref{tab:priors}.
-In our numerical analysis, we marginalize over the phase $\phi_c$ and coalescence time $t_c$, and we set the minimum frequency to $10$ Hz and the maximum frequency to $1024$ Hz.
+In our numerical analysis, we marginalize over the phase $\phi_c$ and coalescence time $t_c$, and we set the minimum frequency to $10$ Hz and the maximum frequency to $1024$ Hz and the signal duration of $64$ s.
 Additionally, we fix $H_0 = 67.7 $ km s$^{-1}$ Mpc$^{-1}$ and $\Omega_{m0}=0.308$ in order to convert the $d_L$ sampling into that over $z$.
-In what follows, we shall present separately the numerical constraints on the PPE parameters for the different theoretical scenarios under study.
+In what follows, we present the numerical constraints on the PPE parameters for the different theoretical scenarios.